 - Transaction Fees: While costs, when you integrate payment gateway, will end up lower, compared to a custom solution, most existing payment gateways charge transaction fees, which can add up over time and impact the overall cost for businesses, especially large enterprises with high transaction volumes.
 Still, transaction costs are easily calculable and accurately predictable depending on the transaction volume, so you will be able to choose a payment gateway provider that meets your business budget.

-- Vendor lock-in: When youintegrate payment gateway it may imply some kind of vendor lock-in – a situation when a business becomes dependent on the third-party solution.
+- Vendor lock-in: When you integrate payment gateway it may imply some kind of vendor lock-in – a situation when a business becomes dependent on the third-party solution.
 To avoid it, you have to carefully evaluate their long-term requirements, and choose online payment gateway providers that offer flexibility and scalability.

-Factors to Consider In Advance Before Integrate Payment Gateway
+Factors to Consider Before Integrate Payment Gateway

 The payment gateways market is booming, and, according to Future Market Insights, is projected to grow from $117.5 billion in 2023 to $293.9 billion in 2033.
 So, it is safe to assume that there will be more gateway options available, and the existing ones will improve dramatically, as the market grows.

-As of January 2024, Forbes considers the following to be the top 10 payment gateways:
+As of January 2025, Forbes considers the following to be the top 10 payment gateways:

 - Authorize.net